 What are the advantages of putting money into savings?

-More important reasons to put money into savings might be that you:
+Saving is a good strategy if you’ll need your money in a short time.
+Reasons to put money into savings might be that you:

 - Won’t lose money: In most cases, savings accounts are insured against loss by organizations like the Federal Deposit Insurance Corporation (FDIC).
+In some cases, FDIC insurance could be higher depending on the financial institution.1

 - Can access your money quickly: When you need your money, you can usually withdraw it without any financial penalty up to a certain number of withdrawals per month, after which you may have to pay a fee.
+However, depending on the institution you bank with, this may not always be the case.
+Consult with your Morgan Stanley Financial Advisor to learn what options are available.

 What are the risks?